Church of St. Nicholas, Brussels: Interior

 Inside, the church's walls, pillars and ribbed vaults are coated and painted white.
-To the west, the back of the church is occupied by an imposing rood screen supported by uncoated blue stone columns, each ending in a Corinthian capital.
+To the west, the rear of the church is occupied by an imposing rood screen supported by uncoated blue stone columns, each ending in a Corinthian capital.
 To the east, the choir, completely off-centre, has a central five-sided apse flanked by a single apsidiole on the left.

-A cannonball, from the bombardment of Brussels by the French troops in August 1695, is stuck in the top of a pillar of the nave.
+A cannonball, dating from the bombardment of Brussels by the French troops in August 1695, is lodged at the top of a pillar of the nave.